bitstadium/HockeySDK-Windows/README.md

 HockeySDK for Windows
 =========

 The official Windows SDK for the HockeyApp service.
-Supports .NET Framework >= 4.0 as well as Windows Phone 8.
+Supports .NET Framework >= 4.0 as well as Windows Phone and Windows Store Apps.

 ## Introduction